Fluid dynamics: Steady versus unsteady flow

-A flow that is not a function of time is called steady flow.
+A flow that is not a function of time is called steady flow/laminar flow.
 Steady-state flow refers to the condition where the fluid properties at a point in the system do not change over time.
 Time dependent flow is known as unsteady (also called transient).
 Whether a particular flow is steady or unsteady, can depend on the chosen frame of reference.
 For instance, laminar flow over a sphere is steady in the frame of reference that is stationary with respect to the sphere.
 In a frame of reference that is stationary with respect to a background flow, the flow is unsteady.

-Turbulent flows are unsteady by definition.
+Turbulent flows (or nonsteady or nonlaminar) are unsteady by definition.
 A turbulent flow can, however, be statistically stationary.
 The random velocity field U(x, t) is statistically stationary if all statistics are invariant under a shift in time.
 This roughly means that all statistical properties are constant in time.
 Often, the mean field is the object of interest, and this is constant too in a statistically stationary flow.

 Steady flows are often more tractable than otherwise similar unsteady flows.
 The governing equations of a steady problem have one dimension fewer (time) than the governing equations of the same problem without taking advantage of the steadiness of the flow field.